 Brier and Ivy’s account is like a warm chai latte in flower form.
 Maybe that sounds like an odd comparison, but take a scroll through their album, and you’ll start to see it: the classic whites and blushes infused with spicy maroons, magentas, and hot pinks.
 It’s elegant bouquets in the hands of elegant brides set against pines, rocky outcroppings, and foggy lakesides.
 And, if you’d rather elope than slowly sip your special day in, they’ll do the flowers.

 Any good roundup of Instagram florists must include an ikebana artist because simplicity certainly deserves a space in any well-constructed feed of flowers.
 The ever-popular subdued creations of Kisetsu Kajin’s arrangements are the love child of whimsy and grace.
 Her account offers submissive, intentional design where flower and container shine in equal parts.

 For a visually stimulating look at why floral patterns will never go out of fashion, take a look at the energizing work of Botanical California.
-Design Sponge previously showcased her work, and its experimental nature is so good, I thought it deserved a nod here as well.
 The backlit floral photos have a Dayglo feel that I liken to swimming in a candy dish.
 As a bonus, her pup, Arthur, makes a couple of cute cameos throughout her feed.